Mary Kingsbury Simkhovitch: Biography

-In 1902, she and others founded the Greenwich House, a settlement house in Greenwich Village in New York City.
+In 1902, she and others founded the Greenwich House, a settlement house, at 26 Jones Street in Greenwich Village in New York City.
 In 1905, she was a member of the Committee of Fourteen that was seeking to reduce prostitution in New York City.
 In 1931, Simkhovitch was closely involved in the founding of the National Public Housing Conference, serving as its first president.